-Claire Roberts is the Information Literacy Librarian at Glasgow College and has been running Reading Ahead for the past 4 years.
+Claire Roberts is the Information Literacy Librarian at the City of Glasgow College and has been running Reading Ahead for the past 4 years.
 This year the library has worked in conjunction with colleagues in the ESOL (English for speakers of other languages) department to get 250 students taking part and 90 completing the challenge.

 "Our library staff collate the Reading Ahead materials and put them together in an envelope for each student.
 They then go into classes singing the virtues of Reading Ahead to encourage sign ups.
 Some lecturers help with this.